SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

    Valid only in the ``REMAP`` hook, this applies the URL rewriting of the remap rule that matched.
    The use of this is for backwards compatibility between ATS 9 and previous versions.
-Earlier versions would not apply the rule URL rewriting until after the first remap plugin had been called, and dependent on the return value from that call.
+Earlier versions would not apply the rule URL rewriting until after the first remap plugin had been called and this would also be dependent on the return value from that call.
 Starting with ATS 9, the URL rewrite is always applied before any remap plugin is called.
-This directive enables simulating the ATS 9 behavior in earlier versions by making this the first directive when |TxB| is the first remap plugin.
+This directive enables simulating the ATS 9 behavior in earlier versions by making this the first directive when |TxB|
+   is the first remap plugin.
 Unfortunately correct use requires knowing this, but it's the best that can be done.

-   There are two key points -
+   Things to note -

-   *  If only a portion of the URL should be changed, then this needs to be used to prevent ATS from wiping out that change, while still getting the effect of updating the post-rewrite URL.
+   *  If only a portion of the URL is to be changed,  this needs to be used to prevent ATS from wiping out that change, while still getting the effect of updating the post-rewrite URL.

-   *  When matching on the client request, note this (and the pre-ATS 9 URL rewriting) changes the client request URL and therefore changes what should be matched.
+   *  When matching on the client request, this (and the pre-ATS 9 URL rewriting) changes the client request URL and therefore changes what will be matched.

+   *  It is possible to execute other directives first but this requires much care and isn't   portable across ATS versions because it is impossible to replicate as of ATS 9.